 (c) Country C: Democratic

-Reason: This country is democratic because the ruling party has lost in the last three elections.
-This demonstrates that there are free and fair elections and a peaceful transfer of power, which are hallmarks of a democratic system.
+This country is democratic because the ruling party has lost the last three elections.
+This shows that there are free and fair elections and that power is transferred peacefully, which are key features of a democratic system.

 (d) Country D: Undemocratic

-Reason: This country is undemocratic because it lacks an independent election commission.
-This could potentially lead to election fraud or manipulation by the ruling party, undermining the democratic process.
+This country is undemocratic because it doesn't have an independent election commission.
+This can lead to election fraud or manipulation by the ruling party, which weakens the democratic process.

 Q2.
 Here is some information about four countries.
 Based on this information, how would you classify each of these countries.
 Write ‘democratic’, ‘undemocratic’ or ‘not sure’ against each of these.